 Is It Better To Roll Or Brush Paint Cabinets?

 It depends on the painting area of the cabinet.
-If it’s a wide area such as the front & back of drawers, you can surely use a roller to paint color.
+If it’s a wide area such as the front & back of drawers, you can surely use a roller to paint the color.
 The roller will help you with speedy & even paint.

 On the other hand, brush strokes suited the best to those areas where the roller can’t reach & they are mostly small areas of the cabinet.
 In summary, don’t miss the chance of using a roller to paint cabinets.